sabaronnie/AI-Driven-Cronut-CEO-Agent/README.md

 Per-customer delivery order history.
 Dropped the `Total By Branch` summary rows to avoid inflating aggregates.
 Removed 24 void/cancelled orders (total = 0.00) since they don't represent real demand.
 Engineered `first_order` and `last_order` timestamps by cleaning trailing colons from Omega's date format (`2025-12-31 19:04:` → `2025-12-31 19:04`), giving us customer lifetime windows for demand forecasting.

 #### 3. rep_s_00191_SMRY → `cleaned_sales_by_item.csv`
 Hierarchical Division → Group → Item revenue breakdown.
 The raw file nests branch, division, and group as stateful headers rather than columns — we flattened this hierarchy into explicit columns via stateful parsing.
-Dropped all `Total by Group/Division/Branch` aggregate rows to keep only leaf-level item data.
+Dropped all `Total by Group/Division/Branch` aggregate rows to keep only item data.
 Removed 456 zero-revenue rows (free toppings, customization options) that have no value for revenue-based models like combo optimization and coffee/milkshake growth analysis.

 #### 4. REP_S_00502 → `cleaned_sales_by_customer.csv`
 Line-item detail per customer delivery order.
 Dropped 1,189 rows with price = 0.00 — these are free add-ons and options that don't contribute to revenue modeling.
-Kept negative-quantity rows (qty = -1) intentionally, as these represent cancellations and are useful for identifying refund patterns.
+Kept negative-quantity rows (qty = -1) intentionally, as these were assumed to represent refunds and are useful for identifying product interest patterns.
 Engineered per-person totals by buffering items and flushing on the `Total :` delimiter row.

 #### 5. rep_s_00435_SMRY → `cleaned_avg_sales_by_menu.csv`
 Customer count, revenue, and average spend per channel per branch.
 Key engineering: used MultiIndex reindexing to ensure every branch has all 3 channels (delivery, takeaway, table), zero-filling missing combinations.
 This matters because some branches genuinely don't operate certain channels — rather than treating these as missing data, we encode them as 0 to preserve the structural truth for the expansion feasibility model.